mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 ```bash
 $ sudo tail -n 1000 /var/log/upstart/mattermost-push-proxy.log
 ```

-{{% note "Device IDs" %}}
+**Note:**
-Note that Device IDs can change somewhat frequently, as they are tied to a device session.
+Note that device IDs can change somewhat frequently, as they are tied to a device session.
 If you're having trouble, double-check the latest device IDs by re-running the above queries.
-{{% /note %}}

 ### Troubleshooting